| Draft Card Violators

 http:// www.agu.ac.jp / ~vicks62 / jeffreyb / resist3.html

-Only 50 men were ever indicted for burning or ripping up their draft cards (13 Circuits and 94 Districts).
-Here are the names of 19 (+seven more, perhaps) of them and four other men indicted for non-possession.
-Who were the other thirty-one (or so)?
-(Not included are two cases of illegal possession of and/or use of another person's draft card.)
+Only 46 men were ever indicted under the provisions of 50 USC 462 (b) (3) for burning or ripping up their draft cards (13 Circuits and 94 Districts).
+Here are the names of 28 (+six more, perhaps) of them and four other men indicted under the provisions of 50 USC 462 (b) (6), 32 CFR 1617.1 and 32 CFR 1623.5 for non-possession.
+Who were the other eighteen?
+(Not included here are cases of illegal possession of and/or illegal use of another person's draft card.)

 Notice of Classification |